outkit/elixir-client/README.md

 }
 ```

-If this was stored in a variable called `response`, you’d find the actual data in `response.body["data"]`.
+You’d find the actual data in `response.body["data"]`.
 Note that the data is just regular Lists or Maps with string keys - no structs.

 ## Message lifecycle